dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/feature-spec.md

 <iframe class="fancy" src="https://player.vimeo.com/video/207024351" width="640" height="351" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ZenHub is a tool built on top of GitHub Issues to make them better.
-GitHub issues are decent on their own, but they are hard to keep track of when you have a lot (just a long list) and it is hard to know who is currently working on what, or to assign due dates to things.
-Milestones within GitHub are ok, but also not great.
+GitHub issues are decent on their own, but they are hard to keep track of when you have a lot (just a long list) and it is hard to know who is currently working on what, or to assign due dates to things, of if you have multiple repos how to keep track of stuff.
 ZenHub fixes all of this, and is powered by GitHub issues underneath it all, so you can connect/[close them with Pull Requests](https://blog.github.com/2013-05-14-closing-issues-via-pull-requests/).

 ![](img/zenhub-board.jpg){: .fancy .medium}
 <br>*(a well utilized DALI ZenHub board)*

 There are two different ways to use ZenHub - you can either download a [Chrome Extension](https://www.zenhub.com/extension) and then ZenHub appears in the GitHub interface for you automagically.
 Or you can log in via [zenhub.com](https://app.zenhub.com) - just log in via github, choose **dartmouth-cs98** as your Organization,  change workspace to one of your repos.
 It should already be set up that there is a workspace named for your project that is connected to your repos.
-This means that all your issues show up (under *New Issues*).
+This means that all your issues should now show up (under *New Issues*).

+🚀 Sign in to [ZenHub](https://app.zenhub.com) now.

 ### Features of ZenHub: